m-moasa/ApplyAssistant/Nodejs_backend/requestFormatReadMe.md

     "university": "University of origin",
     "deadline" : "deadline of project",
-    "fields" : "fields of the project, as a string. for example: Bio, AI, NLP", "detail" : "Any more detail on the project"
+    "fields" : "fields of the project, as a string. for example: Bio, AI, NLP", "detail" : "Any more detail on the project", "email" : "Contact email address of professor"
 }

 DELETE: send an empty request to http://localhost:5001/api/projects/:id , where id is the id of the project you want to delete